 10 Snowboard Tricks You Can Learn Quickly

 You’ve just started snowboarding and are having a blast with it!
 Riding along groomers and glades, laying deep carves, and going fast are all awesome parts of the sport.
 But there is more to snowboarding than just cruising and carving.
 Learning snowboard tricks is an awesome way to add some extra fun to groomer runs, and make your way into the park as a newer rider.
-In this guide we will go over ten snowboard tricks you can learn quickly.
+In this guide, we will go over ten beginner snowboarding tricks you can learn quickly.

-To start learning these easy snowboard tricks for beginners safely, I recommend that you be able to link your carves, stop on both your heel edge and toe edge consistently and be comfortable riding switch.
+To start learning these easy snowboard tricks for beginners safely, I recommend that you be able to link your frontside and backside carves, stop on both your heel edge and toe edge consistently, and be comfortable riding both regular and switch—that is with your left foot or your right foot forward.
 Always practice new tricks in low-traffic areas on the mountain and watch out for other riders.
+Throwing on a helmet is never a bad idea either!

 Congratulations, you just landed your first ollie!
 It’s important to remember, NEVER land without bending your knees.
 This is how injuries happen.

 This trick is performed just like an ollie, but off the nose of your board!
 Therefore, the motions are reversed.
 This one is a little trickier, so you should start this one a little slower than an ollie.
-Load up your pop with the nose of the board by leaning forward a little - not too much.
+Load up your pop with the nose of the board by leaning forward a little—not too much.
 Then spring off the front leg and follow the same leveling out and landing process as the ollie.
+The key to this one is to really focus on pulling up on your back foot to get the most height possible before you eventually suck up your front knee to level it out.

 All you need to do to butter is load up your tail or nose like you are going to ollie, and then lean back a little more so you are riding with the tip of the board off the ground.
-While you are leaned back your front leg should be straight, and your body should be in line with your rear knee.
-Butters are easier with a more flexible deck.
+While you are leaning back your front leg should be straight, and your body should be in line with your rear knee.
+Butters are easier with a deck, bindings, and boots that are all on the more flexible side

-Once you master butters in a straight line, you can start throwing 180 and 360 butters.
+Once you master butters in a straight line, you can start throwing 180 and 360 butters to do flat spins.

 4. Taking Jumps

-Jumps may look intimidating, but if you start off small and master your technique, they are easy to properly hit!
+Aerial maneuvers on jumps may look intimidating, but if you start off small and master the fundamentals, they are easy to properly hit!
 The first few times you can just ride over the jump.
 Then move on to popping off of it, and finally ollie-ing or nollie-ing for maximum height!

 To start, find the smallest jump in the terrain park and start at a point far enough from the jump to get a little speed.
 Ride straight at the jump with your hands at waist level over your tips.
-Avoid slowing down at the last second as this throws off your balance.
-Once you hit the lip, keep your stance centered over the board - don’t lean too far back or forward so you land nice and even.
+While it's ok to take a few heel side or toe side carves to control your speed, try to avoid slowing down at the very last second as this throws off your balance.
+Once you hit the lip, keep your stance centered over the board—don’t lean too far back or forward so you land nice and even.
 Once you land, absorb the impact with your knees and ride away!
+This is commonly referred to as a straight air!

-Once you are comfortable riding over jumps, you can move onto popping and ollie-ing off!
+Once you are comfortable riding over jumps, you can move on to popping and ollie-ing off!
 To pop off the jump, you will suck both your legs up while still keeping a centered stance for a little extra height.
 For ollies, use the process that you learned above right as you are about to hit the lip of the jump.
-This looks the coolest out of the three ways to hit jumps!
+This looks the coolest out of the three ways to hit jumps and will make it is much easier to learn other aerial tricks such as the indy grab, nose grab, melon grab, and mute grab!

 5. Indy Grabs

 Now that you can confidently get air off of jumps, you can learn this easy grab trick!
-To perform an indy grab, you jump off like you normally would, then suck your knees up to your chest while extending your rear arm down to grab the board between your legs.
+To perform an indy grab, you jump off like you normally would, except this time your rear hand reaches down to grab the board between your legs.
 Release the grab at the peak height of your jump and bend your knees at the landing and ride away like a pro!
-Your front arm should stay extended straight out so you keep your positioning centered in the air, and look straight ahead to spot your landing.
+Your leading hand (aka your front hand) should stay extended straight out so you keep your positioning centered in the air, and look straight ahead to spot your landing.

 6. Frontside 180s

-When you are ready to take this trick to the next level, you can 180 over little hills or jumps to get some air!
-To make sure you complete the rotation before landing.
-You will need to wind up your arms and torso before takeoff since you won’t be able to in the air.
+When you are ready to take this trick to the next level, you can 180 over little rollers or jumps to get some air!
+To make sure you complete the rotation before landing, you will need to wind up your arms and torso before takeoff since you won’t be able to in the air.

 7. Butter Nose Rolls